Weak Signal Asymptotics for Sequentially Randomized Experiments: Asymptotics for K-Armed Sequential Experiments

-Next, we specify a sequence of experiments, indexed by $n$, that admits a diffusion limit.
-In order for sequentially randomized Markov experiments to admit a limit distribution, we will require both the reward distributions $ P^n $ and sampling sampling functions $\psi^n$ used in the $n$-th experiment to converge in an appropriate sense.
-First, we will assume that reward distributions satisfy the following scaling.
-Unless otherwise stated, all reward distributions are assumed to be in the diffusion regime for the remainder of the paper.
+Next, we describe a sequence of experiments, indexed by $n$, and how the dynamics associated with these experiments converge to a diffusion limit under appropriate scaling.
+In order for behaviors of sequentially randomized Markov experiments to admit a limit distribution, we will require both the reward distributions $ P^n $ and sampling functions $\psi^n$ used in the $n$-th experiment to converge in an appropriate sense.
+First, we will assume that reward distributions satisfy the following weak signal scaling.
+Unless otherwise stated, all reward distributions are assumed to be in this scaling regime for the remainder of the paper.

-\begin{defi}[Diffusion Regime of Reward Distributions] Consider a sequence of $K$-armed stochastic bandit problems in the sense of Definition \ref{def:bandit}, with reward distributions $ \{P^n_k\}_{k,n \in \N} $.
-We say that this sequence resides in the diffusion regime if there exist $ \mu, \sigma \in \R_+^K $ such that
+\begin{defi}[Weak Signal Regime of Reward Distributions] Consider a sequence of $K$-armed stochastic bandit problems in the sense of Definition \ref{def:bandit}, with reward distributions $ \{P^n_k\}_{k,n \in \N} $.
+We say that this sequence resides in the weak signal regime if there exist $ \mu, \sigma \in \R_+^K $ such that

 where $\mu_k^n = \EE[P^n_k]{Y}$ and $\p{\sigma_k^n}^2 = \Var[P^n_k]{Y}$. \end{defi}